Back to Top

 HEA Activity

-While the vast majority of records in the HEA Enrolment dataset relate to Higher Education courses, there are a small number of enrolments relating to FETAC Certificates, and these are used as an input to the classification for 'In Further Education' for the Further Education Outcomes report.
+While the vast majority of records in the HEA Enrolment dataset relate to Higher Education courses, there are a small number of enrolments relating to FETAC Certificates, and these are used as an input to the classification for 'In Further Education' for the Further Education Outcomes releases.

 SOLAS Activity